-Piezo-controlled Positioning and Driving of Multi Leaf Collimators
+Piezo-controlled Positioning & Driving of Multi Leaf Collimators

 - Novel concept for driving and controlling of multi leaf collimators based on the piezo electric effect